-This multipurpose certified organic oil can be used for both indoor and outdoor tanning, as body massage oil or as face mask treatment.
+This multipurpose certified organic oil can be used as both indoor and outdoor tanning lotion, as body massage oil or as face mask treatment.
 Since it’s formulated with few clean and all natural ingredients, it is eco-friendly and is also suitable for sensitive and delicate skin.

-Even though it does NOT contain sunscreen, it’s made with high-quality, raw, organic cold-pressed oils that have natural UV blocking properties (coconut, sweet almond, jojoba, avocado and cacao seed butter).
+Even though it does NOT contain sunblock, it’s made with high-quality, raw, organic cold-pressed oils that have natural UV blocking properties (coconut, sweet almond, jojoba, avocado and cacao seed butter).

 Best tanning oil for outside: Certified organic ingredients, get dark fast, SPF 0

 Tip: Since tanning oils provide very little sun protection it is safer to use them when sun is more gentle (8 am – 10 am, and after 3 pm).
 And avoid prolonged sun exposure between 10am and 2pm, when sun is the harshest.